cbrownstein-lambda/lambda-docs-mkdocs/docs/private-cloud/managed-kubernetes/index.md

 Intelliflash is a dedicated NAS device with its own high availability (HA), replication, and deduplication system.
-It is capable of much higher performance and is uplinked into the Inband network via 4x100Gb links.
+It is capable of much higher performance and is uplinked into the inband network via 4x100Gb links.
 It is also available as single or shared PVCs.

 We recommend the Intelliflash as your primary workload storage if you require